-Covid-19, Brexit and satellite back-ups were the big issues tackled at the recent Nautilus Professional & Technical Forum meeting – with a record turnout of members hearing updates from the Union and contributing expertise to policy debates.
+Covid-19, Brexit and satellite back-ups were the big issues tackled at the January 2021 Nautilus Professional & Technical Forum meeting – with a record turnout of members hearing updates from the Union and contributing expertise to policy debates.
 Sarah Robinson reports

-Held on 26 January 2021, the latest meeting of the Nautilus Professional & Technical Forum had to take place online as a consequence of the pandemic, but in some ways it was an improvement on the Forum's usual 'real-world' sessions in hotels or offices, because over 35 members were able to attend.
+The Nautilus Professional & Technical Forum's first meeting of 2021 had to take place online as a consequence of the pandemic, but in some ways it was an improvement on the Forum's usual 'real-world' sessions in hotels or offices, because over 35 members were able to attend.
 Some even tuned in from their vessels.

 After a welcome from Nautilus deputy general secretary Marcel van den Broek, the session got underway with updates and discussions on the impact of Covid-19 led by professional & technical officer David Appleton.

 Crew change crisis

 Nautilus has lobbied hard to persuade national governments to designate seafarers as key workers, said Mr Appleton, which should have led to an easing of travel restrictions and a resolution to the crew change crisis.

 However, the emergence of new, more contagious strains of the coronavirus in late 2020 had led some authorities to backtrack on their obligations, and the Union has had to redouble its efforts to gain work-related exemptions for seafarers.
 Members are reminded that they can download a pro-forma letter about these exemptions from the Nautilus website.

 Training and recertification during the pandemic